crownstone/bluenet/docs/LOGGING.md

     make uart_client

 ## Binary logs

-To log in a binary method (with compressed output) is the default.

 To read the logs you need to install [bluenet-lib-logs](#https://github.com/crownstone/bluenet-lib-logs/).
 You can run the client through: